 In the lead up to the GDPR compliance deadline on 25th May, many businesses are repermissioning their databases through email marketing campaigns.
 In this blog, we'll share 10 of our favourite examples that we've seen so far...

-If the first 10 examples in this blog aren't enough, we also created a downloadable free email guide to repermissioning for email marketing, full of best practice tips and tactics, plus over 50 brand examples to inspire your campaigns!
+If the first 10 examples in this blog aren't enough, we also created a downloadable free email guide to repermissioning for email marketing, full of best practice tips and tactics, plus over 50 GDPR email examples from leading brands, to inspire your campaigns.

 What are repermissioning emails?